MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     - To analyze the content
     - To retrieve the result of the analysis

-1. Set up a connection between Content Understanding and Foundry models in your Foundry resource.
+1. Let's set up a connection between Content Understanding and Foundry models in your Foundry resource.
+Return to VS Code.
 From the VS Code file explorer, open the **set-up-connection.sh** file.
 Note where variables for your project endpoint, key, and model deployment names are included in the script.
 The script should look similar to this:

     ```bash
     curl -i -X PATCH "{endpoint}/contentunderstanding/defaults?api-version=2025-11-01" \